Skip to searchSkip to main content

 4. Pull the two ends upwards to form little ears.
 Lastly, add some googly eyes and a bow to cover the elastic bands.

-Conclusion: Making Easter baskets for your small Easter gifts
+Conclusion: Making Easter baskets for small Easter gifts

 Discover more articles: